lukegustafson/golf-horse-sigbovik/README.md

 # golf-horse-sigbovik
-My submission to the Sigbovik Golf Horse competition
+This is a "sanitized" version of my submission to the Sigbovik Golf Horse competition (http://golf.horse/sigbovik/).
+"Sanitized" means I have left the JavaScript code untouched, but the string containing compressed data has been changed so as to not reveal my best solution.
+The code here still solves the problem, but it comes in at 602 bytes, while my submission is only 564 bytes.